TemitopeAlao/worldWise-temi/README.md

 ## 🙌 Acknowledgments

-This project was inspired by **Jonas Schmedtmann’s React course**, and I built it while following along and adding my own notes and practice.
+This project was inspired by **Jonas Schmedtmann’s React course**, and I built it while following along the tutorial